-The East coast, towards the Spanish border (see post on the East Algarve) managed to escape this trend, perhaps thanks to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
+The East coast, towards the Spanish border (see post on the East Algarve) managed somehow to mostly escape this trend, perhaps thanks to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
 The East Algarve is also more traditional and historic and better suited for mature travelers.
-But that doesn’t mean that the bustling center should be bypassed – there is a lot to see there, if you pick the right time and place to visit.
+But that doesn’t mean that the bustling west should be bypassed – there is a lot to see there, if you pick the right time and places to visit.

 Crowded but gorgeous, Albufeira offers something for everybody.
-There are well-known golf courses and a lively nightlife, as we learned in the Tourist Office from a local lady passionate about her town.
+There are well-known golf courses and a lively nightlife, as we learned in the Tourist Office, talking with a local lady passionate about her town.
 She took the time to mark on our map “the most beautiful beaches in the world” according to her.
 Some we had heard about, others were not even in our tour guides.
 One is Praia da Marinha (Navy Beach) in Caramujeira, near the western Algarve town of Lagoa, one of the most emblematic of the region.
 We kept that piece of paper as a treasure for the rest of our trip; the best information always comes from locals.

 The postcard beaches the Algarve is known for, formed by ochre sandstone rocks sculpted by erosion, start in Albufeira and go on towards the west of the province.
-The first of them is scenic São Rafael, less than 5 miles from town., where we arrived by the end of the day when just a few professional photographers – and birds – were visiting.
+The first of them is scenic São Rafael, less than 5 miles from town., where we arrived by the end of the day, when just a few professional photographers – and birds – were visiting.
 The view was magnificent: white Albufeira on the horizon, sandy coves between rocks on both sides, for sure the most spectacular place we had seen that far in our trip.
 Overwhelmed by the vast open sea and a sky with different shades of blue, we kept silent all the way back to the hotel.

 Armação de Pêra

-Silves was the capital of the Moorish Algarve for centuries (700-1200), and remnants of its glorious past are plenty here.
+Silves was the capital of the Moorish Algarve for centuries (700-1200), and remnants of its glorious past are plenty.
 Among them is a massive red brick 7th-century castle dominating the skyline, once the Moors’ stronghold in the region, now open to visitors.
 The castle was the scenario of battles between the invading Moors and Christian crusaders, but Silves today is an unhurried and charming town far removed from the buzz of the coastline few miles away.
 A good example of how the Algarve was before the advent of mass tourism, Silves has no modern development, perhaps the reason why we found so many stork nests on top of old buildings.
-Another attraction here is Casa da Cultura Islâmica (House of Islamic Culture) and a pretty riverside area, the place to be in the summer to watch Viking-like canoes run trips down the Arade Rivers.
+Another attraction is Casa da Cultura Islâmica (House of Islamic Culture) and a pretty riverside area, the place to be in the summer to watch Viking-like canoes run trips down the Arade Rivers.

-In busy but pretty Carvoeiro, the first impression is that of being in England, but with sun.
+In busy but pretty Carvoeiro, the first impression is that of being in England – but with sun.
 The English are everywhere, and in the main town square the bars were already full of them.
-Some were sunbathing shirtless, something the modest Portuguese frown upon, others already turning a curious shade of red they acquire when tanned (the French call British tourists roast beef”).
+Some were sunbathing shirtless, something the modest Portuguese frown upon, others already turning a curious shade of red they acquire when tanned (the French call British tourists ‘roast beef’).
 Carvoeiro is a very popular destination year-round, thanks to good restaurants and high-end lodgings, but somehow it managed to keep some of its fishing village charm.
 There is a boardwalk overlooking a dramatic coastline, but parking and crowds can be a problem in the summer.
 Nevertheless, this seems to be a favorite place of the so-called “beautiful people” who enjoy the topnotch cuisine and scenic coastline.

 Portimão and Praia da Rocha

 The largest town in western Algarve, Portimão was once a major center of sardine fishing and processing.
 Not a touristic destination in itself, this is a relaxing place with 50.000 working-class Portuguese residents where old fishing docks were transformed into scenic promenades on the Arade River.
-But the real activity here happens 2 miles from town, at Praia da Rocha (Rock Beach), a purpose-built resort designed for foreign tourists and packed-full of modern hotels, bars and restaurants.
+But the real activity in Portimao happens 2 miles from town, at Praia da Rocha (Rock Beach), a purpose-built resort designed for foreign tourists and packed-full of modern hotels, bars and restaurants.
 The beach at Praia da Rocha is a mile long stretch of sand, with a wooden walkway running alongside it.
 In the summer, young crowds turn it into a party scene.
 No Portuguese charm or history here, just high-rises and heavy traffic, but they don’t seem to mind.

-All the charm and history – and everything else typically Portuguese – lacking in Praia da Rocha we found right next door in attractive Lagos.
+All the charm and history – and everything else typically Portuguese – lacking in Praia da Rocha we found right next door, in attractive Lagos.
 A lively town near Algarve’s most glorious beaches, Lagos was once an important naval center in Portugal, and today it still retains its character.
 The historic center is surrounded by a well-preserved Moorish wall overlooking a pretty harbor, and on the the main streets there is a wide variety of restaurants, bars and boutiques.
-This is a good base from where to explore the western Algarve, and also an ideal destination for those interested in more than great beaches and sunny weather for their holidays.
+This is a good base from where to explore the Western Algarve, and also an ideal destination for those interested in more than great beaches and sunny weather for their holidays.

 There’s an architectural jewel in Lagos: the 18-century church of Santo Antônio, the most extraordinary structure in town and a Baroque treasure of the Algarve.
 Lagos is also 20 minutes away from promontory Ponta da Piedade (Piety Point) and the sheltered coves and clean waters of Praia do Camilo (Camilo Beach) and Praia de Dona Ana (Dona Ana Beach), best examples of the beauty of this coast and a magnet for tourists.
 A little further west is Praia da Luz (Light Beach), a pleasant and very popular destination for Portuguese families on vacation.

 Today sleepy Sagres is still a fisherman’s village, but nearby Cabo Sâo Vicente (Saint Vincent Cape), with the most powerful lighthouse in Europe, continues to be a reference for shipping.
-The ruins of the Sagres School of Navigation can be visited, a tribute to those brave men who expanded the world by refusing fear, opposing the Church and daring further than no one had.
+The ruins of the Sagres School of Navigation can be visited, a tribute to those brave men who expanded the world by refusing fear, opposing the Church and daring further than no one ever had.
 At the exit gate of the school, a small sign on the wall tells more than anything else about how proud the Portuguese are of those pioneers.